ParaCook: On Time-Efficient Planning for Multi-Agent Systems: Experiments

 \subsection{Experimental Setup}

 \paragraph{Dataset} We manually annotated six categories of recipes with increasing levels of difficulty, and each category contains several different dishes.
 For orders, a set of dishes was randomly sampled from a given recipe category, with the number of dishes ranging from one to four to control the complexity of the task.
 To encourage parallelism, each kitchen map was equipped with two stations of each type, placed randomly while ensuring connectivity.
 The number of agents varied between one and three.
 For each configuration, we used five random seeds to generate different orders and maps.
+All evaluation configurations and instance counts are enumerated in Appendix \ref{sec:eval_config}.

-\paragraph{Agents} To evaluate different methods, we consider the I/O and CoT prompting methods.
-I/O produces a complete plan directly from the initial state, which specifies the actions for each agent.
+\paragraph{Agents} We evaluate different centralized planning methods, where a single LLM planner generates actions for all agents.
+We consider the I/O and CoT prompting methods.
+I/O produces a complete plan directly from the initial state and specifies the actions for each agent.
 CoT \citep{wei2022chain} encourages reasoning while planning, explicitly predicting intermediate states.
 We evaluate state-of-the-art API LLMs, including GPT-5, Claude-Opus-4.1, Gemini-2.5-Pro \cite{comanici2025gemini25pushingfrontier}, DeepSeek-V3.2-Exp \cite{deepseekai2024deepseekv32}, and Qwen3-Max-Preview.